 The last presidential election in 2011, when Joseph Kabila won, is disputed.
 The presidential candidates who lost the election, Étienne Tshisekedi (Union of Democracy and Social Progress) and Vital Kamerhe (Union of National Congolese), banned from political circles.
 The veteran Tshisekedi (83), who has long been in house arrest in Kinshasa, has recently been hospitalized in Brussels with serious illness.
 Kamerhe has since feared for his own life and spent most of his time abroad to gather support from Western countries, including Norway.

 In 2011, local elections for the present eleven provinces, including Kinshasa as an urban province, were never held.
 Instead, the centralized regime is behind the appointment of local governors and mayors of Kabila’s party.
 Towards the end of 2014, there were political movements to decentralize power and get the promised local elections in the big cities.
 President Kabila has signed a new law, among other things, to increase the number of provinces to 26, which is interpreted as an attempt to reduce the power of some governors, such as Moise Katumbi (Katanga).
-Defined by Digopaul dictionary, Congo-Kinshasa is called Democratic Republic of the Congo today.
+Congo-Kinshasa is called Democratic Republic of the Congo today.

 At the same time, Kabila has sought to amend the Constitution so that he can stand as presidential candidate again in 2016.
 The proposal met with strong opposition in parliament and among students and activists, who in January 2015 engaged in protests in Kinshasa, Goma (North Kivu) and Bukavu ( south Kivu).
 These were severely beaten by rebel police, and the number of people killed varies between 12 and 42 depending on the sources.